When flying on British Airways or BA, is it worth paying to upgrade to Premium Economy from Economy seats on long-haul

 Economy vs. Premium Economy: Food & Drink

-Big bonus traveling on BA in Premium Economy is that you get ClubWorld standard meals (with fewer choices) served on proper crockery with a real napkin.
+A big bonus of traveling on BA in Premium Economy is that you get ClubWorld standard meals (with fewer choices) served on proper crockery with a real napkin.

 You also usually get a welcome drink and another round of drinks with the meal, along with tea and coffee during/after the meal.

-Depending on the length of the flight, if it is overnight, you sometimes get breakfast served although I believe that this is the same as in Economy.
+Depending on the flight’s length, if it is overnight, you sometimes get breakfast served, although I believe that this is the same as in Economy.
 On shorter flights, you just get a drink and a mars bar (or similar).

 Just like dinner, the food is decent, but nothing spectacular.